xarrijorge/xarrijorge/README.md

 - ReactJS - Advance concepts.

 ### 👩‍💻 I'm working on
-- Building projects and my portfolio website.
-Wanna to get into the Chingu cohort for this.
+- Working through the Chingu cohort.
 - Basically just coding as much as I can every week.

-### 💡 Goals for 2020
+### 💡 Goals for 2021
 - Get better at React - Get a hold of the advance concepts
 - Get better at UI / UX
-- Maybe pickup Typescript
+- Pickup Typescript & GraphQL & D3.js
-- Get a Basic understanding of D3.js
 - Up my algo game - this one should be top actually
 - Get a remote gig - and this as well